9 Ways to Keep Your Dog Safe Around the Pool

 If you prefer to take online classes, the Red Cross offers many free online options.
 You can also search for animal CPR YouTube videos to learn at home.

-7. Make Sure Your Pet Stays Cool
+7. Make Sure Your Dog Stays Cool

 While you may think having a pool is a great way to keep your dog from overheating, that’s not the case.
 Dogs have a higher resting temperature than humans, so they tend to overheat quicker than us.